-What’s better than a personalized gift?
+What’s better than a personalized book?
 I mean really, is there anything that is more touching and meaningful?

 Okay, maybe I exaggerate a bit.
 But when it comes to giving something tangible, making it personalized really ups the emotional connection of that gift.